DangerCove/dangercove.com/source/_posts/2013-03-29-coucou-for-easy-network-access.markdown

 Are you a web developer?
 Check out [this post](/blog/2013/03/29/coucou-for-web-developers) about using coucou to streamline local web development.

-<a href="https://itunes.apple.com/app/coucou/id620436774">{% img /images/MacAppStore_download.png "Available on the Mac App Store" %}</a>
+<a href="https://itunes.apple.com/app/coucou/id620436774">{% img /images/MacAppStore_download.png Available on the Mac App Store %}</a>